 How thick is the tile?
 Saltillo thickness varies because the tiles are hand-made.
+The most commonly ordered size is 12×12.
 Typically, the 12” tiles measure approximately 5/8” thick and 8” tiles measure approximately ½” thick.
 None of our saltillo tiles are less than 1/2” thick.
 Tiles larger than 12″ in size will have increased thickness.
+Average weight per tile/sf for a 12″ saltillo is 5.1-5.3 pounds.
 This is very High Quality, first-run tile.
 Talavera Superior measures 3/8″ thick.
 Cantera thicknesses vary based on the size ordered.

 What about size and shape variations?
 No two tiles are the same in size, shape, thickness, or color.
 Tiles are manufactured from an actual size mold (i.e. 12×12 tiles are made from a 12×12 inch mold).
 As these tiles are dried in the sun and then further fired in the kiln, water evaporates and the tiles shrink down from their original mold size.
 This is normal.
 As an example, 12×12 inch size molds generally produce finished tiles that measure 11.25-11.75 inches.
 Once these are installed and grout lines added, the installed space once agains 12×12 inches.
 Smaller tiles has less size variations and larger tiles has more variations.
 The same thing occurs in shape.
 Authentic handmade saltillo tiles do not lay flat.
 As the water is evaporated in the baking/firing process, the tiles will bow in shape.
 Smaller tiles will has less bowing than larger tiles.
 To accommodate for the bowed nature, your experienced installer can simply “butter the back” of the concave shave to fill space with thinset and avoid having a hollow spot under the tile.
 When done correctly, this does not compromise the integrity of the tile’s strength or durability.